 Plan Your Christchurch and Canterbury Vacation

-Central Christchurch lost over 200 restaurants and bars in the 2010 and 2011 earthquakes.
-Although some are reopening or... read more
+Central Christchurch lost hundreds of restaurants and bars in the 2010 and 2011 earthquakes, but the city is already almost... read more

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.